bclodius/python-tfstate/README.md

 ## Python version support

-python-tfstate is only being developed for Python 3.5.
+python-tfstate is only being developed for Python 3.4-3.5.
 Ports for other Python 3 versions will be surely available when the library is more mature.

 Backporting to Python 2 is at least now out of the question.

+Supported versions:
+    - Python 3.4
+    - Python 3.5

+Untested versions:
+    - Python 3.3

+Unsupported versions:
+    - Python 2.x

 ## Installing